This is the second iteration of my Top Viral Videos of All Time list, and I didn’t realize how challenging it would be to revisit this list.

 Year 4: May 29, 2008 to May 28, 2009

 Now, I recognize that my next example features a cute kid, which undercuts the assertion that I’ve just made.

-Nevertheless, “David After Dentist” is still worth including in my list of the top viral videos of all time.
+Nevertheless, David After Dentist is still worth including in my list of the top viral videos of all time.

-Uploaded in January 2009, it has 138 million views and 517,000 engagements.
+Uploaded in January 2009, it has 140 million views and 547,000 engagements.

 And what’s the backstory?
 Well, David DeVore Sr. took the video of his son, David Jr., in May 2008.
 For the next seven months, he only shared the video with family and friends.
 Then he uploaded it to YouTube to make it easier to share.

 David Sr. has said, “Due to the limit YouTube has for the number of emails you can send the link to for private sharing, I chose to make it public thinking no one would think it was as funny as we did.
 Shows you what I know.”

 The video went viral and the DeVore family was soon invited to join the YouTube Partner Program, which enabled them to monetize “David After Dentist.”

 According to Time, “…it’s paying off: the DeVores have made nearly enough to cover David’s (eventual) college education.”

 First, slice-of-life videos can go viral.
 Who wouldn’t share a video that features a kid who asks, “Is this real life?”